Apex-Centered Spatio-Temporal Rank Pooling and Gradient Attention for Micro-Expression Recognition: EXPERIMENTS AND RESULTS

-\textbf{5-class evaluation}\\ On CASMEII, SODA4MER yields the best UF1 and ACC (UF1=0.814, ACC=84.18\%).
+Taken together, the results in Table 3 show that MESTI-MEGANet achieves state-of-the-art performance on SMIC-HS and SAMM in the 3-class setting, while maintaining highly competitive performance on CASME II.
+This suggests that the combination of MESTI, which provides an apex-centered motion representation, and MEGANet, which explicitly enhances subtle motion-sensitive regions, is effective across datasets with different characteristics and recording conditions.\\\\ \textbf{5-class evaluation}\\ On CASMEII, SODA4MER yields the best UF1 and ACC (UF1=0.814, ACC=84.18\%).
 MESTI-MEGANet reaches UF1=0.779, UAR=0.786, ACC=82.04 and matches JGULF on accuracy (82.04), trailing SODA4MER by 2.14.
 On SAMM, MESTI-MEGANet attains the top results across all reported metrics (UF1=0.791, UAR=0.803, ACC=80.88).
 The gains are small but consistent: UF1 is slightly higher than SODA4MER (0.789), and accuracy exceeds JGULF (80.71) by 0.17 and SODA4MER (80.30) by 0.58.
 Note that UAR on SAMM is not commonly reported by most baselines, so direct UAR comparisons are limited.

 Across protocols and datasets, MESTI-MEGANet delivers SOTA on SMIC-HS (3-class) and strong SOTA on SAMM (both 3-class and 5-class), while remaining competitive on CASMEII (second-best accuracy in 3-class; tied for accuracy but below the best UF1 in 5-class).
 These outcomes indicate that the method generalizes well to different datasets and label granularities, with the largest margins observed on SMIC-HS (dataset without apex frame annotated).